Unusual A To Z Chicken Terms To Know

 Variety: a subdivision of a breed based on feather color, leg feathering, pattern, etc. For example, the Cochin has several color varieties within the breed.

-Xanthophylls: yellow plant pigments from grains and grass that provides pigment to a chicken’s skin, shanks, and the yellow color of egg yolks
+Xanthophylls: yellow plant pigments from grains and grass that provide pigment to a chicken’s skin, shanks, and the yellow color of egg yolks.

 Related Posts You Might Like